-One question that often comes up within the Trainer Talk community is how to charge for consultancy work compared to charging for training.
+One question that often comes up within the Trainer Talk community is how to charge for consultancy versus training work.

 Unfortunately, there isn’t a magic formula or one-size-fits-all price, but I thought it might be helpful to discuss some of the things you might want to consider when setting your rate.